kendarorg/Node.Cs.Old/readme.md

 ## Node.Cs Server

+THIS IS THE VERSION 2 alpha!
+The working one is on the branch!!!

 ### Introduction

 This is a project developed to simulate the behaviour of Node.Js.
 It's not a direct port since simply I prefer